Top 10 interesting facts about Meerkats

 07: Selfish creatures too

-Another one of the nasty but not too interesting facts about female meerkats that alpha females only have their interests at heart.
-According to the 2013 study showed that when a gang of meerkats approaches at a road, which represented a strange and potential danger.
+Another one of the nasty but not too interesting facts about female meerkats is that alpha females only have their interests at heart.
+According to the 2013 study showed that when a gang of meerkats approaches a road, which represented a strange and potential danger.
 Alpha females tend to suddenly fall back, letting lower-ranking females brave the pavement first.

 06: Meerkats use their Bellies to keep warm